How to Approach 2022 Salary Cap Drafts (Tips & Tricks)

 Invest in Training Camp Battles

-An example from 2019: In a $200 cap auction league, Miles Sanders went for $10 while Jordan Howard went for $4.
+An example from 2019: In a $200 salary cap league, Miles Sanders went for $10 while Jordan Howard went for $4.
 Sanders' value by November was in the $25-$30 range, which is significantly more than the 7% of the budget that was invested in the duo.

-If you’re a high bidder on a player and his auction is almost complete, wait until that auction is done before placing another bid.
+If you’re a high bidder on a player and his timer is almost complete, wait until that auction is done before placing another bid.
 That way, you'll avoid freeing up money for another owner to bid up the player you're about to get.

 Let Someone Else Overpay for a Kicker

 Your goal should be to get a good kicker with a minimum bid.
 One trick is to nominate a kicker in the No. 5 to No. 10 range with a minimum bid early in the draft.
-You'll often win the auction as your competition is focused on other positions.
+You'll often win the draft as your competition is focused on other positions.